Case Closed: Sales

-Case Closed features Japanese landmarks throughout the show as the setting for many episodes.
-The characters visit religious temples, beaches, mountain ranges and many other real and fictionalized locations in Japan that demonstrate the country's natural beauty and historical landmarks.
-Case Closed episodes also include elements of Japanese folklore such as the Tengu and the Shinigami, as well as more globally recognizable figures like aliens and vampires.
-However, the existence of these creatures is always debunked as part of the criminal's plan in an episode.

 Critical response

 In the United States, Case Closed received praises from Mania.com's Eduardo M. Chavez and IGN's A. E. Sparrow for its stories—telling the mysteries and how they were unfolded by the investigations of Conan and gang.
 Sparrow called the style of the series a mix of Scooby-Doo and Sherlock Holmes, while Chavez believed the manga had appeal to readers of all ages.
 Melissa Sternenberg from THEM Anime Reviews gave the series 5 out of 5 stars, she praised its animation and plot, and described it as "what puts Detective Conan as my all-time favorite anime is the superb writing.
 I soak up Detective Conan like a good book, I get so drawn into every episode that everything around me just sinks away and it is just me and the episode.
 It is engrossing.
 I can not think of another word for it.
 Like I said, every episode is fresh, and every mystery that is solved is profound.
 The kid is a prodigy, and you can not blink while watching an episode of this wonderful series".

 ActiveAnime's reviewers commented on complex character design and the "spirit" that the series has, indicating that fans of serialized mystery shows would rather enjoy it.
 The series is also said to better suit the more matured audience.
 Lori Lancaster of Mania.com described Case Closed as "a clever series that had mysteries at every corner", noting the "bizarre" and "interesting" nature of each case.
 IGN's Chris Wyatt was positive to the manner the cases were set up, relating them to Agatha Christie's locked-room mysteries.
 He described the series as "Inspector Gadget meets Law & Order but in an anime style".

-In the United States, the dubbed series faced several negative reactions toward its changes to localize the content for international English-speaking audiences, mostly North American.
-Jeffrey Harris of IGN found it pointless to change the names of the characters, and Anime News Networks Carl Kimlinger said that the changes of certain Japanese cultural references rendered several parts of the mysteries and their investigation illogical.
-The voice-overs proved to be a mixed bag for Carlo Santos, who reviewed the first DVD release of Case Closed for Anime News Network; he said that while the main characters sounded like "real people", the secondary ones "[came] off as caricatures".